TheGortDragon/CSS-534-Final-Project/README.md

 - G = Green
 - B = Blue
 - Y = Yellow

+Generally, the nodes are in order by vertex id, but the program makes no guarantee this is the case.

 ## Execution
 To output to the display, simply output the graph to the console, following the format above, and pipe it to the DisplayGraph, as shown below: